xenondevs/Docs/docs/nova/addon/index.md

 This allows you to bypass some restrictions like using addons that require a different version of Nova and enables general-purpose debugging functionality.

+Additionally, you can use `-DNovaForceRegenerateResourcePack` to force the resource pack to be regenerated on startup.

 ## KDoc

 The generated KDoc for Nova can be found on [here](https://nova.dokka.xenondevs.xyz/).